nmwsharp/polyscope-docs/source/structures/structure_management.md

 // by name
 polyscope::getSurfaceMesh("my mesh")->addScalarQuantity("some values", values);
 ```
-The former is concise and programmatic, while the latter avoids the need to keep track of a varible.
+The former is concise and programmatic, while the latter avoids the need to keep track of a variable.

 As before, each structure offers a `get___(name)` method, like `getSurfaceMesh(name)` which can be used to get pointer to a structure of that type by name.
 The general form below may be useful if you are implementing your own structures.